satinstitch/teensummeradventure/Adventures.md

 *From Last Year*

-Read a classic.
+Re-read one of your favourite books.
+What was it, and is it just as good as you remember it?

-Read a book by a Canadian author
+Read a book by an indigenous author.
+What was it?

 Read a book of poetry.

 Read a graphic novel.

+Read a play, and then choose a scene to read out loud with friends playing different parts.
+What play did you choose?

-Read a favourite book from your childhood.
+Read a book about a historical figure.
+What was the book called?

-Read a book by choosing it solely by its cover.
+Read a book about an endangered species or ecosystem.
+What was it called?

-Read a book that's also been made into a movie.
+Read a book about survival under challenging conditions.
+What was the title?

-Read a book you got from a print or online booklist.
+Read a book a librarian recommended to you.
+Which book was it?

-Read a book which won the Michael L. Printz award (best book published for teens).
+Read a book which encourages you to be an activist.
+What was the book called?

-Read an Ebook
+Listen to an audiobook.

 Read a whole series from beginning to end (at least 3 books in the series)

 Read a non-fiction book.

-Read a chapter of a book out loud to someone.
+Read a book from beginning to end within 24 hours (minimum 150 pages).

 Read a banned book.

-****

-*NEW*

-Read a new book

 **Read a book featuring diverse characters (people of colour, LGBTQ, etc.), then give the title of the book and brief review.**

-Read a book recommended by a friend

-Read a book that someone has recommended

-Read a book in a genre you haven’t explored
+Read a book in a genre you generally don't like.
+What was the title and author?

 #In the Community